 4 Ways to Start Investing With Small Amounts of Money

-Is trying to come up with hundreds or even thousands of dollars keeping you from opening an investment account?
-It shouldn’t.
-In the past it was almost a requirement to have quite a bit of money available in order to make your initial investment in a mutual fund or open a brokerage account.
+You shouldn't wait until you come up with hundreds or even thousands of dollars before opening an investment account.
+In the past, it was almost a requirement to have quite a bit of money available to make your initial investment in a mutual fund or open a brokerage account.
 Today, things are quite different.
-You can now start investing with very little money up front.
+You can now start investing with very little money upfront.
 Here's how.

 Direct Stock Purchase Plans

-If investing in individual companies is your goal, you might want to consider Direct Purchase Plans, or DPPs for short.
-Like their name suggests, you purchase these stocks directly from the company.
+If investing in individual companies is your goal, you might want to consider Direct Purchase Plans or DPPs for short.
+As their name suggests, you purchase these stocks directly from the company.
 There’s no brokerage account, no middleman, and you work directly with the company that issues the stock.
-One drawback is that not every company offers a DPP so you may be somewhat limited in your selection.
+One drawback is that not every company offers a DPP so that you may be somewhat limited in your selection.

-Companies are not allowed to advertise their own direct purchase plans, so it’s up to you to find them.
+Companies are not allowed to advertise their direct purchase plans, so it’s up to you to find them.
 You'll probably have to spend a little time visiting the company’s website and looking through their investor relations section to determine whether or not they offer a direct purchase plan and how to get started.

 The real benefit of a DPP is that you aren’t paying a hefty commission to a broker, and you’re given the ability to purchase fractions of shares.
 For example, say a company you want to invest in is trading at $100 per share, but you only have $50 to invest at the moment.
 Well, through a DPP, you can usually buy just half of a share, and then you could continue to use small amounts of money to purchase more shares over time.
 You can’t do this with a traditional broker.